 All you need to know.

-We all know we should recycle, but it's often difficult to figure out which recyclable items.
-In this blog post, we'll break down the sorting of materials so you can feel confident about what's in your recycling bin.
+We all know we should recycle, but figuring out which recyclable items is often difficult.
+In this blog post, we'll break down the types of recyclable materials and the identification & sorting of recyclable materials so you can feel confident about what's in your recycling bin.

-But first, we need to understand the types of recycling.
+But first, what are the three main types of recycling?

 Primary Recycling is where a recyclable material or product can be recovered or reused without altering its current state.
 Many primary recyclables will be repurposed for the same use it was created for.
 Primary recyclables should not be changed in any way.
 You may think of these types of recyclables as secondhand use.
 They may be utilised by you, donated or sold.
 Here are some examples of primary recycling.